iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 as covered in the :ref:`ESC Telemetry <telemetry_analog_request>` section of the Feature Reference Manual.
 This telemetry is requested by sending a
 :ref:`30 microsecond pulse <telemetry_analog_request>` to the module over the throttle line.

-However, as of version 4.3.6 ArduCopter flight controllers do not seem to support this method of requesting ESC telemetry according to the `ArduCopter documentation (see the note on polling for telemetry data on non-DSHOT protocols) <https://ardupilot.org/copter/docs/common-blheli32-passthru.html#esc-telemetry>`_.
+As of version 4.3.6 ArduCopter flight controllers do not seem to support this method of requesting ESC telemetry according to the `ArduCopter documentation (see the note on polling for telemetry data on non-DSHOT protocols) <https://ardupilot.org/copter/docs/common-blheli32-passthru.html#esc-telemetry>`_.
 The relevant note from the ArduCopter documentation is shown below.